Cristarmadillidium muricatum (Crystal Pineapple Isopod)

 Isopods are shipped securely in ventilated tubs with damp moss for safe travel.

-Note: If you are interested in larger quantities than those listed, please get in contact.
+Note: If you are interested in larger quantities than those listed, or want any advise, please get in contact!